braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 <a id="Importer-from-TXT-ImporterGroupSubjectCONTXT"></a>
 ### Importer from TXT (ImporterGroupSubjectCON_TXT)  [⬆](#Table-of-Contents)

-We will start by implementing in detail `ImporterGroupSubjectCON_TXT`.
-The data should be stored in the folder 'Group1' and 'Group2', and the file format is '.txt'.
+You will start by implementing in detail `ImporterGroupSubjectCON_TXT`.
+The data should be stored in the folder "Group1" and "Group2", and the file format is ".txt".

-> **Code 7.** **ImporterGroupSubjectCON_TXT element header.**
+> **Code 9.** **ImporterGroupSubjectCON_TXT element header.**
-> 		The `header` section of the generator code for "_ImporterGroupSubjectCON_TXT.gen.m" provides the general information about the `Importer` element.
+> 		The `header` section of the generator code in "_ImporterGroupSubjectCON_TXT.gen.m" provides the general information about the `Importer` element.
 > ````matlab
 > %% ¡header!
 > ImporterGroupSubjectCON_TXT < Importer (im, importer of CON subject group from TXT) imports a group of subjects with connectivity data from a series of TXT files.  ①